artemnefedov/JavaAI/README.md

 ## About

-> JavaAi is an easy-to-use unofficial library for interacting with OpenAI models for the JVM.
+ JavaAi is an easy-to-use and community-maintained library for interacting with OpenAI models on the JVM

 ---

 ## Usage